 Stringent local and central QC/QA measures will be in place.
 All personnel will be trained and assessed for inter-rater reliability before beginning patient assessments and on an ongoing basis with annual retests.
 Imaging QC will ultimately be centralised under the control of HDNI which will employ an imaging CRO for the purpose of site specification and QC/QA.
-All measures will be automated or computer-administered to the maximum possible extent and all rater-dependent measures (UHDRS and SBA) will be video recorded for central QC by expert raters.
+All measures will be automated or computer-administered to the maximum possible extent and the SBA will be video recorded for central QC by expert raters.
+Careful oversight of UHDRS administration will be provided by each clinical site PI.